H. Jackson Brown, Jr. once said, “Choose your life’s mate carefully. From this one decision will come 90 percent of all your happiness or misery.”

 However, if you ask twenty different people who you should marry, you’ll probably get a variety of different answers.

-“Marry someone like you,” some of the people will tell you.
+- “Marry someone like you,” some people will tell you.

 The Real Question You Should be Asking